7 Things to Know Before Renting Out Your Home

 Paperwork?
 Done.
 Repairs?
 Complete.
 Now it’s time to list your property.
 As we outline in our post How to Create an Unforgettable Home Listing, the steps to building an online listing are as user-friendly as possible.

 If you hit a bump along the road, MilitaryByOwner's customer service team members are just a phone call or mouse click away.
-Within your ad, be sure to answer these questions:

 - What is included with the rent?
-(Utilities, landscaping etc.)
+(Utilities, landscaping, etc.)

 - Which school district is the property zoned for?